Rita Ora Shows Off Toned Midriff In New Instagram Photos

 But many of her fans were focused on her music.

-In the caption, Ora hints that she has big plans for the fall which she “can’t wait” to reveal to her following.
+In the caption, Ora hints that she has big plans for the fall, which she “can’t wait” to reveal to her followers.
 In the comments, many expressed hope that she was prepping another album.

 “I can’t wait for you to show us what you’ve been working on!
 My guuuurl,” one person wrote.